elugens/hello-javascript/docs/the-javascript-language/error-handling/javascript-error-handling.md

 Source: <https://javascript.info/try-catch#try-catch-finally>

-**Question:** **Errors can happen in any part the JavaScript environment including the global space.
-Is there a way to handle errors in the global window environment?**
+### Errors can happen in any part the JavaScript environment including the global space.
+Is there a way to handle errors in the global window environment?

 **Interview Answer:** Yes, we can use the global handler (global catch) window.onerror that is part of the Web API.